 Do not overtighten the steering friction adjuster.
 If there is too much resistance, it could be difficult to steer, which could result in an accident.

 The steering friction adjuster provides adjustable resistance to the steering mechanism, and can be set according to operator preference.
-The steering friction adjuster is located on the port side of the outboard motor.
+The steering friction adjuster is located on the swivel bracket or on the port side of the outboard motor.